(Download Adobe Acrobat Reader to view or print PDF)

 - Increase volunteerism and voting as well as connection to community and county.

-- Decrease thier drop-out-rate, substance abuse, sexual activity, suicide, and other risky behaviors.
+- Decrease their drop-out-rate, substance abuse, sexual activity, suicide, and other risky behaviors.

-Project BRAIN is a Social Norms campaign facilitated in numerous Broward County schools, grades 6-12, by DPI.
+Project BRAIN is a Social Norms campaign facilitated by our department in numerous Broward County schools, grades 6-12.
 The Project BRAIN health campaign empowers youth to prevent or reduce alcohol consumption.
 Through the research based social norms approach, a change in perception toward alcohol is created resulting in a change in behavior.
 Find out more on Project Brain.

 Human Relation Councils